Keeping students and staff safe

 Here at Leeds City College we are committed to doing everything we can to make sure all of our students and staff are kept safe and protected from harm.
 This is what safeguarding is all about.
-The government provides statutory guidance to Colleges on what they need to do to achieve this.
-We adhere to all guidance and pride ourselves on going above and beyond to make College a safe, happy and thriving environment for all.
-It is important to us that all College users are treated with respect and dignity and feel safe and listened to.
-In a recent survey 98% of our students said they felt safe in college.
+The government provides statutory guidance to colleges on what they need to do to achieve this.
+We adhere to all guidance and pride ourselves on going above and beyond to make college a safe, happy and thriving environment for all.
+It is important to us that all college users are treated with respect and dignity and feel safe and listened to.
+In our last OFSTED inspection safeguarding in the college was judged to be ‘effective’ by the inspection team.

 Employ a Head of Safeguarding and a team of specialist Stay Safe Officers

 Make sure all of our staff working for, or on behalf of the College, are suitable to work with young people carrying out all the relevant checks

 Actively encourage students and staff to raise any concerns they have

 Take all concerns seriously, act upon them, and offer full support both through college and specialist services.